Battalini History, Family Crest & Coats of Arms

 The surname Battalini was first found in the northern half of Italy with major families of the name being recorded in Venice and the Veneto region, Bologna, Rimini, and Pisa from the 13th century.

-Important Dates for the Battalini family
+Early History of the Battalini family

 This web page shows only a small excerpt of our Battalini research.
 Another 25 words (2 lines of text) covering the years 1748, 1532, 1643, 1717, 1772 and 1870 are included under the topic Early Battalini History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Battaggia, Battàia, Bataia, Battàggia, Battàglia, Battagliarin, Battagliarini, Battagliese, Battaglini, Battaglioli, Battaini, Battaino and many more.